🗺️I Mapped College Freshman Ego Development (Shocking) Part 2

 In Part 1, we explored how human development follows predictable patterns and by mapping those to college we can live with greater success, happiness, and love.

-In this part, we explore the Tier 2 Stages: The Cosmic Systematist and Cosmic Wizard—the stages where the self is no longer just built, but gently taken apart.
-Tier 2 is where you realize the character sheet you've been building is part of a meta-systemic game.
-More and more emphasis is put on understanding the self at a meta-systemic level both individually and collectively, how it shapes reality, and how we can influence it for human development.
+In this part, we explore the Tier 2 Stage: The Cosmic Wizard — the stage where you realize the value in all stages.
+The self is no longer just built, but gently taken apart.
+Tier 2 is where more emphasis is put on understanding the self at a meta-systemic level both individually and collectively, how it shapes reality, and how we can influence it for human development.

 Let's boogy.